Olena457/quizlt-app/README.md

 ---

-_Sorry, I couldn't fix all the bugs due to limited time.
+_Sorry, I couldn't fix created card the bugs due to limited time.
 Thank you for this opportunity!_